casper-network/docs/source/docs/casper/developers/writing-onchain-code/factory-pattern.md

 :::warning

-Suppose developers forget to declare an entry point in the outermost session logic (the `call` function) and mark it with `EntryPointAccess::Template`; that Wasm export will be stripped when the factory contract is installed in global state.
+Suppose developers forget to declare an entry point in the outermost session logic (the `call` function) and mark it with `EntryPointAccess::Template`; that Wasm export will be removed when the factory contract is installed in global state.
 Creating the entry point in the installer logic is not sufficient.

 :::

-### The corresponding unit tests
+### Unit tests

 Developers can test contracts that follow the factory pattern using the Casper testing framework described under [Unit Testing Smart Contracts](./testing-contracts.md).
 The testing process is the same, but this page highlights a particular test called [should_install_and_use_factory_pattern](https://github.com/mpapierski/casper-node/blob/a4d7d5a4f67e7860b2e8c57d74c864860b4e74c8/execution_engine_testing/tests/src/test/counter_factory.rs#L116C4-L116C42) found in the [unit test suite](https://github.com/mpapierski/casper-node/blob/gh-2064-factory-pattern/execution_engine_testing/tests/src/test/counter_factory.rs) of the counter factory.
 As the name suggests, the test installs a contract that uses the factory pattern and checks its behavior.